ansible/ansible/lib/ansible/modules/cloud/amazon/GUIDELINES.md

 Once you're certain the failure is only due to the missing permissions, add a comment with the `ready_for_review` tag and explain that it's due to missing permissions.

-If your pull request is failing due to missing permissions, you can help with the process of getting your pull request into a mergeable state by collecting the minimum IAM permissions required to run the tests.
-The permissions used by CI are more restrictive than those in `hacking/aws_config/testing_policies`.
+Your pull request will not be able to be merged until the tests are passing.
+If your pull request is failing due to missing permissions you can help with the process of getting your pull request into a mergeable state by collecting the minimum IAM permissions required to run the tests.
+The permissions used by CI are more restrictive than those in `hacking/aws_config/testing_policies` so this process is to create the most restrictive policy for the given tests.

-Iterative approach to determine the minimum permissions needed to run your tests:
-1) Set up an IAM user or role without any IAM permissions at all
-2) Run the integration tests
-    a) If the error message is informative about the action and resource ARN used in the request, add the action to your policy and limit it to that resource
-    b) If the error message is not informative, usually the CamelCase of the method used is the action performed - e.g. ec2_client.describe_security_groups is `ec2:DescribeSecurityGroups`
-    c) If the error message did not indicate a resource ARN to add in your policy examine the AWS and https://iam.cloudonaut.io documentation
-3) Run the tests again with the updated policy attached to your user or role
-    a) If the tests are displaying the same error
-        - You may need to wait a few minutes for your policy to update
-        - Use the policy simulator to check if it should allow the action that's failing [policy simulator](https://policysim.aws.amazon.com/)
-        - If you've given it a little time and the policy simulator passes AWS may be using additional resources under the hood which you will need to be guessed (examine the AWS FullAccess policy for the service for clues, re-read the docs, and use a search engine).
-        - Remove the permission if it is incorrect and replace it with the correct one
-4) Repeat step 2 and 3 until the tests complete, and share the minimum policy in a comment

-Alternative process by collecting all the actions performed:
+When constructing the policy the [AWS documentation](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_actions-resources-contextkeys.html) for the given service should be used.
+The [cloudonaut](https://iam.cloudonaut.io) documentation is sometimes a helpful cross-reference when troubleshooting.

+The simplest way is to run the tests using ample permissions with the `debug_botocore_endpoint_logs` module option for AnsibleAWSModule modules.
+After the `PLAY RECAP` of the completed tests the list of AWS actions that need to be allowed will be displayed.
-1) Run your tests using the `hacking/aws_config/testing_policies` with the `debug_botocore_endpoint_logs` module option set to True
+1) Ensure you set the `debug_botocore_endpoint_logs` module option set to True in your tests.
-   (this only collects actions for AnsibleAWSModule so boto/non AnsibleAWSModule modules will need to use the iterative approach above)
 ```
 - module_defaults:
     group/aws:
       debug_botocore_endpoint_logs: True
 ```
-2) Create a policy allowing those actions
+2) Run your tests.
+There should be a list of `AWS ACTIONS` at the end with all the permissions used.
+  [Create a policy](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_create.html#access_policies_create-start) that allows those actions.
-3) Inspect the documentation and add resource restriction to account, region, and and prefix where possible
+3) Inspect the documentation and add resource restriction to account, region, and and prefix where possible.
+4) Run the tests with a user or role that only allows the new policy.
+    a) If the tests are failing you will need to troubleshoot.
+        - Is a boto/AnsibleModule module being used?
+If so, use the iterative approach for the failure outlined below.
+        - You may need to wait a few minutes for your policy to update before rerunning the tests.
-4) Use the [policy simulator](https://policysim.aws.amazon.com/) to check that the actions listed succeed and return to step 2 if not
+        - Use the [policy simulator](https://policysim.aws.amazon.com/) to verify that each action (limited by resource when applicable) is allowed.
+        - If you're restricting actions to certain resources, replace resources temporarily with `*` to determine whether the resources are the issue.
+          If the test succeeds with wildcard resources, there is a problem with the resource.
+    b) If the initial troubleshooting above doesn't provide any more insight, AWS may be using additional undisclosed resources and actions.
+        - Examine the AWS FullAccess policy for the service for clues.
+        - Re-read the docs.
+        - Use a search engine.
+        - Ask in the Ansible IRC channel #ansible-aws.
+    c) Modify the policy if it is incorrect and repeat step 4 until the tests complete.
+6) Share the minimum policy in a comment.

+If your tests are using boto/AnsibleModule modules an iterative approach over each failure will need to be used for that portion of the tests.
+1) Run the integration tests with the policy created above (or without any IAM permissions at all if the `debug_botocore_endpoint_logs` process was not used).
+2) Examine the error when the tests reach a failure.
+    a) If the error message is informative about the action used in the request, add the action to your policy.
+    b) If the error message is not informative about the action used in the request
+        - Usually the CamelCase of the method used is the action performed - e.g. for an ec2 client the method describe_security_groups correlates to
+          `ec2:DescribeSecurityGroups`.
+        - Refer to the documentation to identify the action.
+    c) If the error message indicates the resource ARN used in the request, limit the action to that resource.
+    d) If the error message is not informative about the resource ARN used
+        - Determine if the action can be restricted to a resource by examining the documentation.
+        - If the action can be restricted, use the documentation to construct the ARN and add it to the policy.
-5) Remove the `hacking/aws_config/testing_policy` from your user and run the tests with the new policy
+3) Run the tests again with the updated policy attached to your user or role.
+    a) If the tests are failing at the same place with the same error you will need to troubleshoot.
+        - You may need to wait a few minutes for your policy to update.
+        - Use the [policy simulator](https://policysim.aws.amazon.com/) to check if it allow the action (limited by resource when applicable) that's failing.
+        - If you're restricting actions to certain resources, replace resources temporarily with `*` to determine whether they are the issue.
+          If the test succeeds with wildcard resources, there is a problem with the resource.
-    a) If they fail, AWS may be using additional resources (the FullAccess policy for the service for clues) - troubleshoot and return to step 2
+    b) If the initial troubleshooting above doesn't provide any more insight, AWS may be using additional undisclosed resources and actions.
+        - Examine the AWS FullAccess policy for the service for clues.
+        - Re-read the docs.
+        - Use a search engine.
+        - Ask in the Ansible IRC channel #ansible-aws.
+    c) Remove the permission/resource if it is incorrect and replace it with the correct one.
-6) Share the minimum policy in a comment
+4) Run the tests and repeat step 2 until the tests complete, and share the minimum policy in a comment.

 Some cases where tests should be marked as unsupported:
 1) The tests take longer than 10 or 15 minutes to complete